 - Tart: Another term to describe acidity that is too dominating.

-- Lean: For wines that have a good acidity level but lack fruity aromas.
+- Lean: For wines with a good acidity level but lacking fruity aromas.

 - Flabby: Wines that lack acidity.

 Wines that are high in acidity are more food-friendly than low-acidity wines.
 So you have more options to create delicious matches.
 Of course, the best food and wine pairings depend on other factors such as wine body, sweetness, tannins, and aromas.
 Nevertheless, acidity gives you a rough idea of the foods that match it: